Mgmt Configuration Language: Functions

 Functions:

 Mgmt has different kinds of functions in its mcl language.
-The built-in functions can be present in the global scope or provided by one of the core packages.
+The built-in functions can be present in the global scope or provided by one of the core modules.
 Most of the functions are pure, although there are a few inconsequential exceptions.
 A brilliant programmer friend of mine believes that the literature might refer to this model as: “imperative shell, functional core”.
 I’m not entirely acquainted with how academia might perceive my work, so I’ll leave it up to you to decide if that’s an accurate description of mcl.

 These built-in functions must be implemented in golang.
 I merged a giant patch which allows you to write custom functions in mcl.
 These can be used as core functions, or as user-defined functions inside your own code.
 You can use them as expressions anywhere you might normally find an expression.
 They can be defined with the func statement, or as a lambda expression.
 The internal function API has changed a bit since I first implemented it, so make sure to read on below for more information.